 The young women went from house to house with these questions, intent on convincing the men to change the law and grant them the right to vote.
 The men offered no response, while the mothers—who were opposed to their demands—attacked the daughters, arguing that they were young and lacked independent thinking and were therefore carried away by every foolish fashion.
-Some day, when they married and settled down, they would undoubtedly stop getting involved in matters that were none of their business.
+Someday, when they married and settled down, they would undoubtedly stop getting involved in matters that were none of their business.

 Trager, who was one of these young women, did not cease her involvement; in later years as well, as part of the Jewish community in England, she continued to fight for civil rights, schooling and improved status for Jewish women.
 In recounting the history of Petah Tikvah, she did not forget this youthful incident, describing it as one of the formative events that shaped her consciousness as a woman.
 Unlike all the volumes of documentation and memoirs, which omit this episode, Hannah Trager provided this surprising piece of historical information, which had been missing from our collective memory.

 An added benefit of this book is the preface by Israel Zangwill (1864–1926), novelist, essayist and leader.
 In a lengthy introduction (twelve pages), Zangwill praises the stories, asserting that they should serve as material for future historians.
-He compares them to the head of a river—the river of history—whose source is narrow but which broadens with time.
+He compares them to the head of a river—the river of history—whose source is narrow, but which broadens with time.
 Trager’s stories are the sources of the new Jewish history being written in Palestine, a history that begins with the efforts of the first settlers, whom he terms “the pilgrim fathers of the new Hebrew race.”
 Zangwill also takes this opportunity to examine the new political map of the Middle East, which took shape with the entry into the region of the British Empire, explaining the role of the Jewish people and their contribution to the progress and development of the region.

-Indeed, the publication in England (1923) of these stories of the Holy Land, in close proximity to the momentous political events of the Balfour Declaration and the British Mandate, stirred and inspired the English-speaking Jewish reader—witness the many letters found in the archives of Hannah Trager, in particular those from such Jewish intellectuals and Zionists as Dr. Max Nordau, Nina Salaman, Henrietta Szold, United States Supreme Court Judge Louis Brandeis and others.
+Indeed, the publication in England (1923) of these stories of the Holy Land, in close proximity to the momentous political events of the Balfour Declaration and the Mandate for Palestine given to Great Britain by the League of Nations in April 1920 to administer Palestine and establish a national home for the Jewish people.
+It was terminated with the establishment of the State of Israel on May 14, 1948.British Mandate, stirred and inspired the English-speaking Jewish reader—witness the many letters found in the archives of Hannah Trager, in particular those from such Jewish intellectuals and Zionists as Dr. Max Nordau, Nina Salaman, Henrietta Szold, United States Supreme Court Judge Louis Brandeis, and others.

 As stated, following the publication of her final book (in 1926), Trager moved alone to Palestine.
 She was welcomed by her many family members (her father, her brothers and their offspring), and it was they who supported her throughout the years.
-She resided in Tel Aviv and later in Bene Berak.
+She resided in Tel Aviv and later in Bene Brak.
 She continued to write, but the literary community in Palestine apparently expressed little interest in her work.
 Only in a review of her book Pioneers in Palestine (Haaretz, July 2, 1926) did a literary critic by the name of B. Peri seek to draw attention to her writing: